jaisbhavana/-Integrated-Analytics-with-Azure-Synapse-End-to-End-Project/README.md

 5. Azure Key vault
 6. Azure Active Directory (AAD) and

 The use case for this project involved building an end-to-end solution by ingesting tables from an on-premise SQL Server database using Azure Data Factory.
 The data was then stored in Azure Data Lake.
 We utilized Azure Databricks to transform the raw data into a cleaner format.
-Subsequently, Azure Synapse Analytics was employed to load the refined data.
+After that, Azure Synapse Analytics was used to load the refined data.
 Finally, Microsoft Power BI was integrated with Azure Synapse Analytics to create an interactive dashboard.
 For monitoring and governance, Azure Active Directory (AAD) and Azure Key Vault were used.

 Give Permission for Azure Synapse Analytics workspace